schellrw/video-analyzer/docs/deployment.md

 # Deployment Guide

 ## Overview
-This guide covers deployment of the Video Evidence Analyzer platform to production environments.
+This guide covers deployment of the Video Analyzer platform to production environments.

 ## Prerequisites
 - Docker and Docker Compose